10 Best Concert Ukuleles In 2024

 - The ends of the string wires may be sharp, so you need to be careful they don’t catch

 This ukulele represents the lower end of the price range, but it is no slouch.
 The body is mahogany, with nylon strings and a pure copper tuning gear.
-The copper gear is beneficial because it won’t rust.
+The copper gear is rust-resistant.
 So your ukulele will have a long lifespan for many years of happy playing.

 These have been properly manicured, unlike other ukuleles where the fret ends get overlooked.
 This leaves them smooth and unlikely to cause unintentional injuries.